Level/abstract-leveldown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the changelog.

+## v5

+Dropped support for node 4.
+No other breaking changes.

 ## v4

 #### default `testCommon` parameter